rendajs/manual/manual/en/preferences.md

 ## The Default Location

 The dropdown menu also has 'Default' as an option.
-This is not a location, but when 'Default' is selected, all preferences will use their default location.
+This is not a location, but it configures all preferences to use their preferred location.
 This means two preferences can be visible next to each other, even though both store their values at different locations.

-Most of the time the default location for preferences is 'global', but sometimes it makes more sense to store preferences somewhere else by default.
+Most of the time the default location for preferences is 'global', but sometimes it makes more sense to store preferences somewhere else.
+One example is the preference for controlling whether to allow your project to be remotely edited.
+You likely only want to enable this for some projects, so by default, this preference is stored in the 'project' location.

 All preferences use sensible default locations.
 So you generally don't have to worry about where it is stored.